lanl/cdss/sponsors.md

 Established in 1995, the Advanced Simulation and Computing (ASC) Program supports the U.S. Defense Programs' shift in emphasis from test-based confidence to simulation-based confidence.
 Under ASC, computer simulation capabilities are developed to analyze and predict the performance, safety, and reliability of nuclear weapons and to certify their functionality.

-The summer school receives three quarters of its funding through the Computational Systems & Software Environment (CSSE) Program.
-The program is managed by Timothy Randles.
+The summer school receives two thirds of its funding through ASC.
+A third from the Computational Systems & Software Environment (CSSE) Program (managed by John M. Patchett) and a third from the Integrated Code (IC) Program (managed by Jimmy Fung).

 <!--
 ## [ExaLearn](https://github.com/exalearn)